IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Design of the Front End

 Neutral gas is fed into the source to facilitate the generation of a high-density plasma.
 The type of gas determines the ion species produced in the source.
 Here we use H$_2$ gas to form a plasma -- and beam -- comprising protons, \htp, and H$_3^+$.

-A significant concern, which we will quantify in Sec.~\ref{sec:mist-performance}, is the production of ions other than H$_2^+$.
+A significant concern, which we will quantify in Section~\ref{sec:mist-performance}, is the production of ions other than H$_2^+$.
 Of particular concern are H$_3^+$, which can be produced via H$_2^+ +$H$_2 \rightarrow$H$_3^+ + $H, as well as the production of free protons arising from premature dissociation of the H$_2^+$.
-To mitigate this the length of the plasma chamber is shorter than typical proton sources at 6.5 cm.
+To mitigate this, the length of the plasma chamber is 6.5~cm, which is shorter than typical proton sources.
 This corresponds to the lower end of the range for the mean free path of H$_2^+$ ions within a neutral H$_2$ gas which we estimate to be between 5 - 20~cm depending on gas input flow rate.
 For more details on this computation, see Ref.~\cite{winklehner_high-current_2021-1}.

-\subsection{Mechanical Design}
+\subsubsection{Mechanical Design}

 For visual reference as we discuss the details of the ion source, 3D CAD renderings of MIST-1 (with subsequent LEBT) and MIST-2 are provided in Figs.~\ref{fig:ExtractionSystemSimulation} and \ref{fig:MIST-2_Overview}, respectively.
 The main ion source parameters are also summarized in Table~\ref{tab:IonSourceParameters}.